 Background

-Direct-to-consumer (DTC) genetic and genomic testing services have sky-rocketed in popularity and employers are taking note.
-We are beginning to see employers offering genetic or genomic testing services within their health packages; yet, the research behind voluntary workplace genomic testing (wGT) is minimal.
+Direct-to-consumer (DTC) genetic and genomic testing services have sky-rocketed in popularity, and employers are taking note.
+We are beginning to see employers offering genetic or genomic testing services within their wellness packages; yet, the research behind voluntary workplace genetic testing (wGT) is minimal.
 Our team is here to change that.
-We are utilizing a comprehensive multi-step approach of quantitative and qualitative analysis (including surveys and interviews) to gather employee and employer perspectives, as well as workshops with stakeholders to illuminate what our findings mean for policy changes and the future of wGT.
+We are utilizing a comprehensive, multi-step approach of quantitative and qualitative analysis (including surveys and interviews) to gather employee and employer perspectives, as well as workshops with stakeholders to illuminate what our findings mean for policy changes and the future of wGT.

 Funding Source

-The INSIGHT@Work study has been funding by an R01 grant (HG010679) from the National Human Genome Research Institute (NHGRI) within the National Institutes of Health (NIH).
+The INSIGHT@Work study is funded by an R01 grant (HG010679) from the National Human Genome Research Institute (NHGRI) within the National Institutes of Health (NIH).

 Key Personnel

-Scott Roberts, PhD, Site Principal Investigator; overall project Multiple Principal Investigator
+Scott Roberts, PhD, Site Principal Investigator; Multiple Principal Investigator

 Kayte Spector-Bagdady, PhD, Co-Investigator